 Compensation for price increase is needed

-Moreover, an acceleration of the coal phase-out to 2038 - as recommended by the Commission on Growth, Structural Change and Employment - brings higher electricity exchange prices.
+Moreover, an acceleration of the coal phase-out to 2038 - as decided by the German federal government - brings higher electricity exchange prices.
 This is because of gas power plants now becoming the marginal power plant, instead of less costly coal power.
 Compensation for this cost increase and reliable supplies are essential for the international competitiveness of energy-intensive industries.
 However, in its draft act the federal government has not committed itself to this so far.

-Furthermore, effective impulses are lacking for limiting the costs of the expansion of renewables and for the market integration of renewable energies.
-Especially grid fees and further charges are rising due to the costs of grid expansion and stabilisation and further blocks of costs such as the capacity reserve and the brown coal reserve, redispatch measures and temporary reductions or shutdowns (Abregelung) of plants for renewables due to grid bottlenecks.
+Furthermore, effective impulses are lacking for limiting the costs for the market integration of renewable energies.
+In particular, grid fees and further charges are rising due to the costs of grid expansion and stabilisation and yet more blocks of costs such as the capacity reserve and the brown coal reserve, redispatch measures and temporary curtailment of renewables due to grid bottlenecks.
 This development weakens the competitiveness of energy-intensive companies without any additional benefit for climate protection.

-Some provisions of the "act collectively amending energy legislation" (Energiesammelgesetz) adopted in December 2018 (in particular, those on the passing on to third parties of electricity relieved from the EEG charge) cause legal uncertainty.
-This considerably increases bureaucracy in filing applications for the "special compensation rule" (besondere Ausgleichsregelung).
+Some provisions of the "act collectively amending energy legislation" (Energiesammelgesetz) adopted in December 2018 cause legal uncertainty, especially those on the passing on to third parties of electricity relieved from the EEG charge.
+This increases bureaucracy in filing applications for the "special compensation rule" (besondere Ausgleichsregelung).
 Such conditions hamper innovation.

 Electricity consumption will climb

-Electricity is going to become ever more important in the future - for example, for the digitalisation and electrification of industrial processes and for electro-mobility.
-Also, the "decarbonisation" of chemistry gives a stronger role to renewable electricity.
-However, technol-ogies with lower CO2 emissions can become established only if competitive prices for the required electricity are guaranteed in the long term - while the EEG charge causes an artificial cost increase in electricity consumption.
-Therefore, burden-easing from the EEG charge is vital for energy-intensive companies.
+Electricity is going to become ever more important in the future - for example, for the digitalisation and electrification of industrial processes and for electromobility.
+However, technologies with lower CO2 emissions can become established only if competitive prices for the required electricity are guaranteed in the long term - while the EEG charge causes an artificial cost increase in electricity consumption.
+Therefore, burdeneasing from the EEG charge is vital for energy-intensive companies.